 Welcome to Subscribe On Youtube

-You are given a doubly linked list which in addition to the next and previous pointers, it could have a child pointer, which may or may not point to a separate doubly linked list.
-These child lists may have one or more children of their own, and so on, to produce a multilevel data structure, as shown in the example below.
+You are given a doubly linked list, which contains nodes that have a next pointer, a previous pointer, and an additional child pointer.
+This child pointer may or may not point to a separate doubly linked list, also containing these special nodes.
+These child lists may have one or more children of their own, and so on, to produce a multilevel data structure as shown in the example below.

 Example 1: